Beyond the Script: How Call Center Agents Can Build Rapport Through Language Services

 5. Expressing Gratitude and Providing Reassurance

-Building rapport with Limited English Proficient (LEP) customers requires more than just access to language services; it hinges on call center agents being culturally competent and equipped to handle diverse interactions.
-Effective training programs help agents develop the skills and confidence needed to create a supportive, respectful environment for every customer, regardless of their language or background.
-Here’s how call centers can achieve this:
+Building rapport with customers who speak limited English requires more than just language services.
+Your call center agents need cultural competence to handle diverse interactions effectively.
+Well-designed training programs help your team develop the skills and confidence to create a supportive, respectful environment for every customer, regardless of language or background.
+Here’s how your call center can achieve this:

 1. Incorporate Cultural Sensitivity into Training Programs